git-ecosystem/git-credential-manager/docs/development.md

 git clone https://github.com/GitCredentialManager/git-credential-manager
 ```

-You also need the latest version of the .NET SDK which can be downloaded and installed from [here](https://dotnet.microsoft.com/).
+You also need the latest version of the .NET SDK which can be downloaded and installed from the [.NET website][dotnet-web].

 ## Building